maaamamia/shodansnipe_crew/README.md

 triages hosts for a human specialist, cross-references amd creates searches based on CVEs, and writes an executive threat report — with human-in-the-loop controls at every step.

+This tool is still under active develoment so more capabilities and user experience will improve over time.

 ```
 You set a scope  →  A team of AI agents works it  →  A prioritised threat report
 org:"Acme Corp"      Recon → Nmap → Vuln → Report     + a hand-off list of the